alfredprah/college-basketball/README.md

 I will be updating this README file with a repo directory as I progress.

 ## Goal of Project:
-My goal is to predict 'seeding' in College Basketball.
-Wikipedia defines a 'seed' as "a competitor or team in a sport or other tournament who is given a preliminary ranking for the purposes of the draw.
-Players/teams are "planted" into the bracket in a manner that is typically intended so that the best do not meet until later in the competition".
+My goal is to predict which teams make it to the College Basketball Tournament, March Madness.

 Let's do this!